Creative writing exercises are a great way to train your writing muscles. Ready to flex? Read on.

 So here are some exercises to practice your persuasion skills.

-Exercise #19: Give Your Younger Self a Pep-Talk
+1. Give Your Younger Self a Pep-Talk

-One of the best ways to persuade people is to show them a better version of themselves.
+Everyone is a work in progress, which is why one of the best ways to persuade people is to show them a better version of themselves.
 If you can inspire someone, you can persuade them.

 But not everybody is naturally inspirational.
 That’s why you should practice.